aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/contents-management/working-with-content-control-sdt/_index.md

 The [ControlChar](http://www.aspose.com/api/net/words/aspose.words/controlchar) class is a repository for the constants that represent control characters often encountered in documents.
 It provides both char and string versions of the same constants.
 For example, string [ControlChar.LineBreak](http://www.aspose.com/api/net/words/aspose.words/controlchar/fields/linebreak) and char [ControlChar.LineBreakChar](http://www.aspose.com/api/net/words/aspose.words/controlchar/fields/linebreakchar) has the same value.
 The following code example demonstrates how to use control characters.

-{{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-ConvertUtil-UtilityClasses-UseControlCharacters.cs" >}}
+{{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-ConvertUtil-UtilityClasses-UseControlCharacters.cs" >}}

 ## **Binding Content Control to Custom XML Parts**

 You can bind content controls with XML data (*custom XML part*) in Word documents.
 The following code example demonstrates how to bind content control to custom XML parts.

-{{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-StructuredDocumentTag-BindSDTtoCustomXmlPart-BindSDTtoCustomXmlPart.cs" >}}
+{{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-StructuredDocumentTag-BindSDTtoCustomXmlPart-BindSDTtoCustomXmlPart.cs" >}}

+## **XMLMapping of Structured Document Tag Range**

+You can get the mapping of this structured document tag range to XML data in a custom XML part of the current document using the StructuredDocumentTagRangeStart.XmlMapping property.
+However, the [SetMapping](https://apireference.aspose.com/words/net/aspose.words.markup/xmlmapping/methods/setmapping) method can be used to map a structured document tag range to XML data.
+The following code example demonstrates how to set XML mapping.

+{{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-StructuredDocumentTag-WorkingWithSDT-StructuredDocumentTagRangeStartXmlMapping.cs" >}}

 ## **Clear Contents of a Content Control**

 You can clear the contents of a content control with displaying a placeholder.
 StructuredDocumentTag.Clear method clears contents of this structured document tag and displays a placeholder if it is defined.
 However, It is not possible to clear the contents of a content control if it has revisions.
 If a content control has no placeholder, five spaces are inserted like in MS Word (except repeating sections, repeating section items, groups, check-boxes, citations).
 If a content control is mapped to custom XML, the referenced XML node is cleared.
 The following code example demonstrates how to clear the content of content control.

-{{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-StructuredDocumentTag-ClearContentsControl-ClearContentsControl.cs" >}}
+{{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-StructuredDocumentTag-ClearContentsControl-ClearContentsControl.cs" >}}

 ## **Change Content Control Background and Border Colors**

 The StructuredDocumentTag.Color property allows you to get or set the color of content control.
 The color affects content control in two situations:

 \1) MS Word highlights the background of the content control when the mouse moves over the content control.
 This helps to identify the content control.
 The color of highlighting is a bit "softer" than the *Color*.
-For example, MS Word highlights background with the pink color, when *Color* is Red.
+For example, MS Word highlights the background with the pink color, when *Color* is Red.
 \2) When you interact (editing, picking etc) with the content control, the border of content control is colored with the *Color*.

 The following code example demonstrates how to change the color of content control.

-{{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-StructuredDocumentTag-SetContentControlColor-SetContentControlColor.cs" >}}
+{{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-StructuredDocumentTag-SetContentControlColor-SetContentControlColor.cs" >}}

 ## **How to Set Style to Format Text Typed into the Content Control**

 If you want to set the style of content control, you can use StructuredDocumentTag.Style or StructuredDocumentTag.StyleName properties.
 The following code example demonstrates how to set the style of content control.
-When you type the text into content control in the output document, the typed text will have style "Quote".
+When you type the text into content control in the output document, the typed text will have the style "Quote".

 {{% alert color="primary" %}}